Publish 4 August 2022

 An ultrasound of my liver and gallbladder is unremarkable.
 An MRI focuses on the relatively healthy L-4 and L-5 lumbar region exhibiting incipit arthritis and minor protrusion without stenosis.
 This led to a pain management referral.
 Suspecting facet joint syndrome, spinal epidurals relieved most pain sensation for 18 months.

 Within the HMO, I schedule appointments with my primary to request an audience with a rheumatologist.
 She runs tests and discovers vitamin D deficiency.
-Then she referred me back the same osteopath.
+Then she referred me back to the same osteopath.

 Abdominal Pain